 Principle Principle finding Exception standard reference Notable practice Why 1.
-Governance Standards met N/A N/A N/A 2.
-Staff Standards met N/A N/A N/A 3.
+Governance Standards met 1.2 Good practice Pharmacy team members record their errors and learn from them to stop them happening again.
+The pharmacy reviews its practices to make them safer and more efficient.
+2. Staff Standards met N/A N/A N/A 3.
 Premises Standards met N/A N/A N/A 4.
 Services, including medicines management Standards met N/A N/A N/A 5.
 Equipment and facilities Standards met N/A N/A N/A

-Principle 1 - Governance ✓ Standards met
+Principle 1 - Governance Standards met

-The pharmacy identifies and manages risks appropriately.
+The pharmacy identifies and manages risks well.
+It reviews its practices to make them safer and more efficient.
 Team members record their errors and learn from them to stop them happening again.
 Staff are clear about their roles and responsibilities.
 They work in a safe and professional way.
 The pharmacy asks people for their views and acts appropriately on the feedback.
 It has appropriate insurance for its services.
-The pharmacy generally keeps up-to-date records as required by the law.
+The pharmacy keeps up-to-date records as required by the law.
 The pharmacy keeps people's private information safe and explains how it will be used.
 Pharmacy team members know how to protect the safety of vulnerable people.

-The pharmacy had adequate processes in place to monitor and reduce risks.
-Near misses were routinely recorded on a paper log and contained details of the error and a brief reflection on the cause.
-The pharmacy had upgraded to a new patient medication record (PMR) system (Columbus) several months prior to the inspection.
-The pharmacy advisor described how products were now scanned after they had been labelled and dispensed.
-She said this had reduced selection errors as the PMR alerted the pharmacy advisor when the product did not match the item labelled.
-Near misses since the upgrade had generally involved the dispensing of the incorrect quantity of medicine or data entry issues.
+The pharmacy had good processes in place to monitor and reduce risks.
+Near misses were routinely recorded on a paper log and contained details of the error and a brief reflection on the cause and the learning points.
+The pharmacy had upgraded to a new patient medication record (PMR) system (Columbus) two weeks prior to the inspection.
+The store manager described how products were now scanned after they had been labelled and dispensed.
+This had reduced selection errors as the PMR alerted the dispenser when the product did not match the item labelled.
+Near misses since the upgrade had involved the dispensing of the incorrect quantity of medicine or data entry issues.
+The store manager and responsible pharmacist (RP) had alerted all staff to the need to check items dispensed against the prescription rather than the label to reduce these errors.

 Dispensing incidents were recorded on the pharmacy incident and error reporting system (PIERs).
-The pharmacy advisor said that when errors were identified, they were discussed as a team to identify the potential contributing factors.
-Following an error when the incorrect bag of medicines had been given to a patient with a similar name, all staff now signed the bag label on hand-out to confirm that the address had been checked.
+The RP said that when errors were identified, they were discussed as a team to identify the potential contributing factors.
+Following an error where the incorrect strength of a liquid medicine had been supplied, both the RP and the store manager had completed learning to ensure they were familiar with the different products and strengths available to prevent a reoccurrence.
 Shelf-edge alerts had been placed at the locations of selected drugs, including amitriptyline and amlodipine, as part of the company's 'look-alike, sound-alike' (LASA) campaign.
 Laminated signs were displayed on computer terminals listing the twelve drugs highlighted as high risk by the superintendent's office.
 All staff were briefed to say the name of LASA drugs out loud when picking to try and reduce errors.
 The pharmacy had recently added alerts to the locations of pregabalin and gabapentin following company-wide incidents.
 The team used the 'Pharmacist Information Forms' (PIFs) that were attached to all prescriptions to alert the pharmacist to these drugs and the strength dispensed.